Disjunctive Benders Decomposition: Introduction

-This paper is organized as follows: Section \ref{sec:dbd} presents the proposed approach, starting with the formal definition of the disjunction in the Benders reformulation in Section \ref{sec:dbd:disjunction}, followed by the development of a cut-generating problem in Section \ref{sec:cglp}, an oracle for solving this problem in Section \ref{sec:dbd:oracle}, and the disjunctive Benders decomposition incorporating the proposed oracle in Section \ref{sec:dbd:dbd}.
-Section \ref{sec:strenthening-lifting} discusses further advancements for mixed-binary linear programs.
-Section \ref{sec:discussion} compares the proposed approach with relevant literature.
-Section \ref{sec:experiment} evaluates the effectiveness of the disjunctive Benders decomposition through experimental studies.
-Finally, Section \ref{sec:conclusion} concludes the paper.
-Omitted proofs are provided in Appendix~\ref{appendix:proofs}.
+The paper is organized as follows. {Section~\ref{sec:cgp} introduces a cut-generating program with a unified treatment of normalization via support functions and provides a geometric dual interpretation.} Section~\ref{sec:dbd} presents the proposed approach: Section~\ref{sec:dbd:disjunction} defines the disjunction in the Benders reformulation, Section~\ref{sec:cglp} develops a cut-generating problem, Section~\ref{sec:dbd:oracle} describes an oracle for solving this problem, and Section~\ref{sec:dbd:dbd} integrates these components into a disjunctive Benders decomposition.
+Section~\ref{sec:strenthening-lifting} presents extensions for mixed-binary linear programs.
+Section~\ref{sec:discussion} compares the proposed approach with related work, and Section~\ref{sec:experiment} reports computational results.
+Section~\ref{sec:conclusion} concludes.